MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/prune.rxDTree.md

 It is a list with components similar to those of class `"rpart"` with the following distinctions:

 * `where` -  A vector of integers indicating the node to which each point is allocated.
 This information is always returned if the data source is a data frame.
-If the data source is not a data frame and `outFile` is specified.  i.e., not `NULL`, the node indices are written/appended to  the specified file with a column name as defined by `outColName`.
+If the data source is not a data frame and `outFile` is specified that is, not `NULL`, the node indices are written/appended to the specified file with a column name as defined by `outColName`.